giovi321/ReMarkable-scripts/README.md

 - cron (usually installed by default on linux)
 - offlineimap (sudo apt install offlineimap)
 - munpack (sudo apt install mpack)

+## Convert.sh
+Watch a directory and automatically convert .doc, .docx, .ppt, .pptx files to pdf

+## How to automatically run the scripts
+In order to automatically run the scripts we will use cron and systemd.

+### Automatically run upload.sh
+Procedure:
+- Run nano /etc/systemd/system/upload.service
+- Copy the content of the file upload.service in this repository
+- ctrl+x and "y" + enter to save
+- Run systemctl enable upload.service to enable the service

+## Automatically run mail.sh
+Procedure:
+- Run crontab -e
+- Run touch /var/log/mail.log
+- paste the following line at the end of the file in a new line:
+* * * * *	/root/mail.sh >>/var/log/mail.log
+- ctrl+x and "y" + enter to save

+## Automatically run convert.sh
+Procedure:
+- Run nano /etc/systemd/system/convert.service
+- Copy the content of the file convert.service in this repository
+- ctrl+x and "y" + enter to save
+- Run systemctl enable convert.service to enable the service